 This scene makes up around 40% of the film.
 Tammy and Trevor are being interrogated by the police about the disappearance of Guy and at the start we’re not sure if they are telling the truth.
 I went for a softer diffused look in order to make them look cleaner and as if they don’t have anything to hide similar to their characters intentions with the police.
 The position of the camera was dictated by a requirement from the director that both frames needed to see both characters to indicate that the interviews were done at different times of the day.
 Both actors were covered in a static wide shot and close up.

 Trevors’ Set up

 Setting up the background for Trevor’s frame was more complicated than setting up for his foreground.
 When shooting on location my first concern is the position of the sun for the duration of the shoot.
 For this particular day the sun was pouring into the background and I had to prop up some blacks to block it out and recreate it with a couple of red-heads with CTB gels.
 If we didn’t control the sunlight we would lose the initial pattern on the kitchen wall as the sun moved over the house and the background would change during the day.
 As the scene would be around 1-2 hours in the characters life I couldn’t have the background changing too drastically or there would be continuity issues.
 The 2 bank kino was brought into the house and closer to Tammy in the background to highlight her more and to make the sunlight feel stronger.
 I also decided to keep the laundry door open for more depth and a little variation of colour.
 For the main subject; Trevor, I had both my Aputure LED lights bounced into a reflector alongside the sunlight coming in through the window to key him.
+This also provided a nice catch light in his eye to make it a little more lively.
 As this side of the window was not in the direct path of the sun I did not need to black it out, just enhanced to the level I wanted it to be at.